WordPress/gutenberg/docs/design/block-design.md

 # Block Design

-The following is a light guide to designing a new block.
-It consists of some recommendations, as well as detailed descriptions of existing blocks to help demonstrate good practices.
+Want to design a new block?
+These recommendations and examples should start you off on the right foot.

 ## Best Practices

-- Blocks should have a simple icon and label for the Inserter.
-Ideally, this is a single color icon.
+- Blocks should have a simple label for the Inserter.
+Keep it as short as possible.
+- Blocks should have an identifying icon, ideally using a single color.
+Try to avoid using the same icon used by an existing block.
 Look to [Dashicons](https://developer.wordpress.org/resource/dashicons/) for style inspiration.
-- Blocks should have a good placeholder state when they’re first inserted.
+- Blocks should have a instructive placeholder state when they’re first inserted.
 If the block includes a text input, provide placeholder text.
-If it’s meant to hold media, include buttons for uploading or accessing media libraries, as well as drop-zones for drag and drop.
-In the future, the placeholder state will be used to make page and post templates.
+If your block holds media, include buttons for uploading files and accessing media libraries, as well as drop-zones for drag and drop.
+Keep in mind that in the future, the placeholder state will be used to make page and post templates.
-- When unselected, your block should preview its content.
+- When unselected, your block should preview its content as closely to the front-end output as possible.
 - When selected, your block may surface additional options: input fields or buttons to configure the block directly (if those are necessary for basic operation).
 - Every block should include a description in the “Block” tab of the Settings sidebar.
+The description should explain as clearly as possible what your block does.
+Keep it to a single sentence.
 - Additional block options and configuration can also be added to the “Block” tab of the Settings Sidebar, but keep in mind that a user might dismiss the sidebar and never use it.
 Do not put critical options there.
 - Be sure to consider how your block looks, feels, and works on all sorts of devices and screen sizes.